-A software bug in Apple browser Safari 15 may let any website track your internet activity and even reveal your identity via macOS, iOS, and iPadOS 15, according to a new report.
+According to a new report, a software bug in Apple browser Safari 15 may let any website track your internet activity and even reveal your identity via macOS, iOS, and iPadOS 15.
 The bug could also expose your Google User ID to other websites.

 In this case, private mode viewing in Safari 15 browser is also suspected to be affected by the vulnerability.